Skip to Content

 Typically, a coop or condo board identifies a necessary or desired capital project, assesses the cost, and then creates a timeline for the project.
 In most cases, the fees will need to be collected before the proposed project’s completion, so the timeline for paying one’s assessment is typically short (e.g., one to three years).

 In the case of a necessary repair (façade work), even if the board discusses the project with the building’s shareholders or owners, there isn’t much one can do to stop the project from moving ahead and from paying the assessment.
-In cases where the project is negotiable, assessments can be highly controversial.
+But in cases where the project is negotiable, assessments can be highly controversial.
 For example, a coop might decide that they want to update their building’s décor.
 The board members and roughly half the tenants in the building may support the project, arguing that the renovation will ultimately raise the value of the building and its individual units.
 But aesthetic updates aren’t always an easy sell.
 Residents without as much disposable income, including retirees who may have chosen the current décor over two decades ago, may oppose the project.

 While it may seem unfair to be slapped with an assessment, as a shareholder or owner, once your board approves a project, you have little way to negotiate.
 In fact, if you fail to pay an assessment, whether you live in a coop or condo, the building can put a lien on your unit.
 This explains why high assessments, especially for unnecessary repairs, often result in multiple units being sold either before or during the assessment period.
 Fortunately, there are at least two ways to finance capital improvement projects that may help one avoid the immediate impact of a steep assessment.